2shady4u/godot-sqlite/README.md

 In the case of Android and iOS, additional parameters have to be supplied to specify the architecture.
 In the case of android, the `android_arch`-parameter has to be supplied (with valid values being 'arm64v8', 'armv7' and/or 'x86'), and in the case of iOS, the `ios_arch`-parameter serves similar purposes (with valid values being 'arm64' and/or 'arm7')

-Afterwards, the SContruct file found in the repository should be sufficient to build this project's C++ source code for Linux, Mac OS X, Windows and iOS (for both architectures) with the help of following command:
+Afterwards, the SContruct file found in the repository should be sufficient to build this project's C++ source code for Linux, Mac&nbsp;OS&nbsp;X, Windows, iOS (for both architectures) and HTML5 with the help of following command:

 ```
 scons p=<platform> target_path=<target_path> target_name=libgdsqlite